 Hand Sculpted Power Pendant

-This Nice design was created in wax on Juneteenth, just a year ago.
-During the month of June 100% profits from this design benefit Tucson’s Juneteenth celebration.
+This Nice design was created in wax on Juneteenth, 2020.
+Unless a local nonprofit is requested, 100% profits from this design benefit Tucson’s Juneteenth celebration.
 These donations to Juneteenth fund connections, community ties, shared heritage, racial justice and positive change.

 The Power Pendant shown here was hand carved and cast in sterling silver with 14kt gold bars.
-This particular pendant was the one I wore on strands of pearls for Kamala’s Inauguration Day.
+I wore this pendant on strands of pearls for Kamala’s Inauguration Day.
 The pendant is available in sterling silver, bronze tones and even full 14-karat vermeil plated as well.

 Fundraisers, Discounts and Donations